Edinburgh Finds

 Kids Programme

-Drumbrae Library Hub offers regular activities for children and young people, including weekly Kids Group for P5-P7 and a Teen Group for S1-S5, along with fortnightly activities such as Junior Creative Writing for P5+, Chatterbooks for ages 8-11, Funky Craft for ages 5+, Game Time for ages 8+, Lego Time for ages 5+, and Comic making workshops for ages 8+.
+The Drumbrae Library Hub offers a variety of regular activities for children and young people, including a weekly Kids Group for P5-P7, fortnightly Junior Creative Writing for P5+ and Chatterbooks for ages 8-11, a weekly Teen Group for S1-S5, fortnightly Funky Craft and Game Time for ages 5+ and 8+ respectively, and fortnightly Lego Time and Comic making workshops for ages 5+ and 8+ respectively.
+The library also hosts Bookbug sessions.

 Full Description